 A4.
 Understand the Fate and Transport of PCB in the Watershed

-Problem Statement: There is an incomplete understanding about how PCB enters and moves through the Spokane River watershed. water quality model describe the sources and sinks of PCB in the watershed.
+Problem Statement: There is an incomplete understanding about how PCB enters and moves through the Spokane River watershed.
+LimnoTech, Inc., as an independent consultant to the SRRTTF applied the selected water quality model in order to describe the sources and sinks of PCB in the watershed.
 (Phase 3 of the Technical Consultant Work Plan).

 Partner Organizations: